mattia72/DRipGrepper/deploy/Deploy-Description.md

 - [ ] every settings should be saved on close
 - [ ] delete of some history entry causes exception
 - [ ] drip icon in menu has no transparent background
+- [x] search history should be saved after every search